KNXiON Logo Rebrand

 Outcome: ✅

 After drafting multiple wireframes and debating with various choices, I was able to create and put together a finalized design.
 I’ve went with a minimalistic design as the attention should be on the functionality of the app.
-I have included elements that may be helpful when it comes to someone’s fitness journey and overall physical health.
-I also included a social aspect: sharing their progress on their social media and the top exercises done that week.
+I included a social aspect to it: sharing their progress on their social media and the top exercises done that week.
 This may entice the person to be more motivated if others were involved in their journey.
 There are also trophies to be earned, which may be beneficial to those who are competitive and gets motivated through achievements.
 I kept in mind the types of people that might use the app, so the workouts are divided into three separate levels according to the person’s fitness intensity.

 High-Fidelity Wireframes & Prototype